-Guardiola wants charges dealt with 'as soon as possible'
+Guardiola wants financial charges resolved quickly

 City officials were not expecting Guardiola to speak on the issue in his media conference on Tuesday and the timescales are evidently impossible given it is such a complex case.

-Guardiola's side have a chance to claim the Treble, with FA Cup and Champions League finals to come next month.
+Guardiola's side have a chance to claim the Treble, with the FA Cup and Champions League finals to come next month.
 In English football, only Manchester United in 1998-99 have achieved that feat.

 The Catalan, who has a contract until 2025, said he would not quit the club while the charges remain unresolved.